Exhibition Place is home to a spectacular array of architectural styles spanning from the turn of the century

 In 1987, a fire almost nearly destroyed the Music Building and there was much debate between City of Toronto Council, Heritage Toronto and the Canadian National Exhibition as to its future.
 At the time, the Board of Governors of Exhibition Place recommended demolishing the Music Building, but the Toronto Historical Board undertook a fundraising campaign to try to raise enough funds and awareness to prevent the demolition of the historic building.
 In 1989, with public and private donations, as well as grants from three levels of government, City of Toronto Council approved the restoration of the Music Building.
 The Music Building re-opened in 1990.
 Today, the Music Building is leased to the Toronto Fashion Incubator.

-Apart from the Music Building, another four of Gouinlock’s original fifteen buildings still exist: the Horticulture Building (home to the Toronto Event Centre), the Press Building (home to the administrative offices of the Canadian National Exhibition), the Government Building (home to Medieval Times) and the Fire Hall-Police Station (still in use by the Toronto Police Services and Toronto Fire Services).
+Apart from the Music Building, another four of Gouinlock’s original fifteen buildings still exist: the Horticulture Building (home to the Toronto Event Centre), the Administration Building (home to the administrative offices of the Canadian National Exhibition), the Government Building (home to Medieval Times) and the Fire Hall-Police Station (still in use by the Toronto Police Services and Toronto Fire Services).
 The other ten were destroyed by fire or demolished as part of subsequent revitalization programs.

 Adell, J. The Music Building (Formerly the Railway Building).
 Historic Sites and Monuments Board of Canada, 1989